 When it comes to execution, a medium rare steak will have some squish, or give, when lightly pressed on with your finger.
 If a steak is rare it will be all squish and will hold an indent from where it’s been pressed.
 A medium steak, or one cooked even longer, won’t give at all, or only minimally.
 It may take some time, trial and error to perfect the “touch” method, but we’ve found this is surely the best for ensuring the perfect level of medium rare doneness time in and out.

 The Wrap Up

 Steak University has given you the tools to medium rare success.
-Now it’s your turn to go out and put these skills to good use.
+Now it’s your turn to go out and put these skills to good use with Chicago Steak Company’s 5 star steakhouse quality steaks.
 Don’t worry, like the proud parents we are, Steak University will always be here to serve as your handy dandy reference to grilled steak perfection.